SnShyk/CC-106395/Phase#1(Readme).md

 ### Example of main constructs ###

 Main function is the entry point of any program.
 But python interpreter executes the source file code sequentially and doesn’t call any method if it’s not part of the code.
 But if it’s directly part of the code then it will be executed when the file is imported as a module.
 That’s why there is a special technique to define main method in python program, so that it gets executed only when the program is run directly and not executed when imported as a module.
-Let’s see how to define python main function in a simple program
+Let’s see how to define python main function in a simple program.

 def main():
     print("main function")